 College of Engineering Policy on Academic Action for Fall Semester 2023

-The details and regulations surrounding probation and dismissal can be complicated.
+The details and regulations surrounding academic standing and dismissal can be complicated.

-Please check with your academic advisor to get all the details.
+Please check with your academic advisor and the University Catalog to get all the details.

 - A student who has been dismissed for academic reasons may be readmitted upon a successful appeal to the Academic Appeals committee of the college.
 Students who are subject to dismissal (IE) and who wish to appeal their case for continuation must write an appeal letter and submit it to the chair of the Academic Appeals committee.